 T: +44 (0)1904 876269

 Graeme's primary research interests lie in Europe of the late eighteenth century.
 His PhD thesis looked at the interaction of public opinion and foreign policy in Britain, France and the Netherlands during the French Revolution and Napoleonic Empire, and he has an interest in questions of power, political culture and diplomatic relations in the eighteenth and nineteenth centuries.
 He also has an interest in civil-military relations since the early modern period, and has published on military conscription in apartheid South Africa.
-Graeme is currently co-directing the Voices in the University oral history project.
+Graeme is currently researching Anglo-European relations in the late eighteenth and early nineteenth centuries.

 War, Public Opinion and Policy in Britain, France and the Netherlands, 1785-1815 (Palgrave Macmillan, 2017) ISBN 978-3-319-49588-0;

 The City and the Revolutionary Dutch Nation, 1780-1800â, Dutch Crossing: Journal of Low Countries Studies, Vol. 36, No. 3 (November 2012), 228-43

 Patriotic Duty or Resented Imposition?
 Public Reactions to Military Conscription in White South Africa, 1952-1972, Scientia Militaria: South African Journal of Military Studies, Vol. 35, No. 1 (July 2007), 46-67